incountry/sdk-java/README.md

 `endpoint` defines API URL and is used to override default one.

 You can turn off encryption (not recommended).
-Set `encrypt` parameter to `false` if you want to do this.
+For it use `null` value for parameter `secretKeyAccessor`.

 #### Encryption key